-Born March 7, 1944, songwriter Townes Van Zandt is the perfect example of an artist whose legend only grows with time.
+Born March 7, 1944 in Fort Worth, Texas, songwriter John Townes Van Zandt is the perfect example of an artist whose legend only grows with time.
 For many, Van Zandt was a walking paradox.

 The greatest country songwriter that ever lived and also a man who is still not a household name among country fans.
 A well-to-do kid born into comfort who lived his adult life in relative simplicity and poverty.
 An extremely intelligent man who somehow fell victim to the oldest trick in the book — addiction.

 He suffered from bipolar disorder, yet painted pictures of life as a hero’s journey, even if it felt like a Greek tragedy.
 He spun entertaining yarns alongside downtrodden narratives.
 And he always had a good joke.